paulopimenta6/ph_codes/R/elsa/img/glm_bin.md

 - The signs of the coefficients tell you: Sodium (sod): Negative relationship with hypertension (as sodium increases, the odds of hypertension decrease).
 Potassium (pot): Positive relationship with hypertension (as potassium increases, the odds of hypertension increase).

-### Model 2: Sodium, Potassium, and Their Interaction
+### Model 2: Sodium, Potassium and Their Interaction

 #### Code:
 ```r